tolgee/tolgee-platform/Hacktobefest2024.md

 If you’re creating a demo, please include:
     - A brief description of your project
     - A screenshot or video demonstration
-    - A link to a DEV.to (or your own blog) article about your demo
+    - A link to a DEV.to (or your blog) article about your demo

 5. **Repository Star** ⭐